apache/druid/docs/content/operations/management-uis.md

 #### Version 2

-The Druid Coordinator exposes a web GUI for displaying cluster information and rule configuration.
+The Druid Coordinator exposes a web console for displaying cluster information and rule configuration.
 After the Coordinator starts, the console can be accessed at:

 ```
 http://<COORDINATOR_IP>:<COORDINATOR_PORT>